TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 • Purpose: Enables users to log in to AWS via an enterprise identity provider and assume roles with appropriate permissions.
 • Example Use Case:
   - An employee logs into the company’s internal portal (using AD or Okta), and a SAML assertion grants them temporary access to AWS Management Console with the privileges associated with a specific role.

+5. Custom IAM Role
+• Definition: A role created and defined manually by you (the user), tailored to meet specific permission requirements.
+• Purpose: Allows precise control over what actions can be performed on which AWS resources.